Haunted Houses for Kids & Teens—Friendly, Frightening, or Extreme?

-One thing that makes our Haunted House unique is that we offer a variety of scare levels for you and your family, including IPL's Lights On Hours (for kids who scare easily), Defender Direct's Frightening Hours (for kids who dare to be scared), and Williams Comfort Air's XTREME SCREAM Fridays and Saturdays (recommended for super brave visitors).
+One thing that makes our Haunted House unique is that we offer a variety of scare levels for you and your family, including IPL's Lights On Hours (for kids who scare easily), Defender Direct's Frightening Hours (for kids who dare to be scared), and EMC2's XTREME SCREAM Fridays and Saturdays (recommended for super brave visitors).

 Every year parents ask us which we recommend for their family.
 This is a difficult question!
 Although each child is different and there is no right or wrong answer, we do have some tips for you.
 Here are some details to help you in your decision.
 And don't miss this handy infographic that will help you choose your scare level!

 - Includes fun, upbeat music with all lights turned up.

 - Friendly-faced greeters are in each room of the house passing out treats to visitors similar to trick-or-treating.